jucheng925/python-p3-characters-weapons-cli-project/README.md

 display character's weapon
     print all weapons belonging to the characters
     1. want to trade a weapon?
-    2. or just want to sell of your weapon(delete)
+    2. or just want to sell of your weapon(delete) --done
-    3. add a custom made weapon?
+    3. add a custom made weapon? -->done
     4. return to previous menu